jQuery Localisation Reference

 NameValuesDefaultComments

-languagestringbrowser setting When specified, this value is used to drive the localisation process rather than the browser setting.
+languagestringbrowser setting When specified, this value is used to drive the localisation process rather than the default browser language.
 It is the RFC 4646 language-region code and should be in the format aa or aa-AA.
 For example: en = English, en-AU = Australian English.

 loadBasebooleanfalse When set to true, the base package (<package name>.js) is loaded prior to any of the language override versions.